 Warning symptoms of the condition include nausea, vomiting, difficulty breathing, confusion, abdominal pain, and unusual fatigue or sleepiness.
 The FDA urges patients who are taking SGLT2s and are suffering from these symptoms to seek medical attention immediately.

 According to the most recent quarterly report by Johnson & Johnson, the company is facing approximately 1,100 Invokana lawsuits, and that number is likely to grow.
 More than 950 of these cases have been filed in various federal district courts throughout the country, but some of them have also been filed in state courts, primarily in California, Pennsylvania, and New Jersey.

 Federal Invokana lawsuits have been organized into multidistrict litigation (MDL) in the U.S. District Court for the District of New Jersey under the designation MDL 2750.
 The MDL process makes it more efficient to handle many legal complaints that are the same or similar, and it has been used frequently to handle defective drugs, medical devices, and consumer products.
-As of early 2018, cases in MDL 2750 are still going through the pretrial discovery phase, with the first Invokana trial expected to begin in September 2018.
+As of early 2018, cases in MDL 2750 were still going through the pretrial discovery phase, with the first Invokana trial began in September 2018.

-Why Beacon Legal Group Should Be Your Attorney
+Why Beacon Legal Group Should Be Your Personal Injury Attorney

-BLG maintains a team of specially trained professionals to guide you through your Invokana lawsuit.
-You may be entitled to compensation for medical expenses, lost wages, permanent impairments suffered, pain and suffering, and even punitive damages were appropriate.
+BLG maintains a team of specially trained professionals to guide you through your Invokana personal injury lawsuit.
+You may be entitled to compensation for medical expenses, lost wages, permanent impairments suffered, pain and suffering, and even punitive damages where appropriate.